da-ma-dm/da-ma-dm.github.io/_pages/about.md

   - /about.html
 ---

-# About Me

 I am an Assistant Professor at [Wake Forest University School of Medicine (WFUSoM)](https://school.wakehealth.edu/faculty/m/da-ma).
 <!-- I am the Principal Investigator of the / Digital Medicine Analytic and Computation Lab. -->
 Before joining WFUSoM, I was a Postdocctoral fellow at Simon Fraser University.
-I obtained my Ph.D. degree in Medical and Biomedical Imaging from University College London, and M.Phil/B.Eng degree The University of Hong Kong.
+I obtained my Ph.D. degree in Medical and Biomedical Imaging from University College London, and M.Phil/B.Eng degree from The University of Hong Kong.

 # Research Interest